 - 1/4 cup maple syrup

 - 2 tablespoons balsamic vinegar

 - 2 tablespoons low-sodium soy sauce or coconut aminos

 - Preheat oven to 400º F. Line baking sheet pan with aluminum foil, set aside.
 Place chicken wings into a large glass bowl.

 - Mix together melted butter, salt, pepper, maple syrup, mustard, balsamic vinegar, soy sauce, garlic, Sriracha sauce, ground cumin, and red pepper flakes until well-combined.
 Pour half over chicken wings and toss until well-coated.
-Place chicken wings onto lined baking sheet and bake until chickens are baked through and the skin is crispy, about 40-45 minutes.
+Place chicken wings onto lined baking sheet and bake until chicken wings are baked through and the skin is crispy, about 40-45 minutes.
 Brush with additional sauce and return to oven until the sauce is glossy, about 5-8 minutes.

 - Remove from oven and serve warm.

 Use grass-fed butter or ghee for melted butter